lonycell/grafana.v7/docs/sources/developers/plugins/data-frames.md

 # Data frames

-Grafana supports a variety of different data sources, each with its own data model.
-To make this possible, Grafana consolidates the query results from each of these data sources into one unified data structure called a _data frame_.
+ThingSPIN supports a variety of different data sources, each with its own data model.
+To make this possible, ThingSPIN consolidates the query results from each of these data sources into one unified data structure called a _data frame_.

 The data frame structure is a concept that's borrowed from data analysis tools like the [R programming language](https://www.r-project.org), and [Pandas](https://pandas.pydata.org/).

-> Data frames are available in Grafana 7.0+, and replaced the Time series and Table structures with a more generic data structure that can support a wider range of data types.
+> Data frames are available in ThingSPIN 7.0+, and replaced the Time series and Table structures with a more generic data structure that can support a wider range of data types.

-This document gives an overview of the data frame structure, and of how data is handled within Grafana.
+This document gives an overview of the data frame structure, and of how data is handled within ThingSPIN.

 ## The data frame

 A data frame is a columnar-oriented table structure, which means it stores data by column and not by row.
-To understand what this means, let’s look at the TypeScript definition used by Grafana:
+To understand what this means, let’s look at the TypeScript definition used by ThingSPIN:

 ```ts
 interface DataFrame {